zellwk/zellwk.com/src/posts/2019-08-07-endpoint-testing.md

 If you want to find out more about Supertest, you can read its documentation [here][3].

-In the next article, I'll show you how to to do a POST request and how to connect to Mongoose in your test file.
+In the next article, I'll show you how to do a POST request and how to connect to Mongoose in your test file.

 [1]:	https://egghead.io/lessons/javascript-use-jest-s-interactive-watch-mode "Use Jest's Interactive Watch Mode"